 The following methods are considered to be of primary importance for experimental, three-dimensional structure determination: X-ray crystallography, X-ray fiber diffraction, electron diffraction, electron microscopy, neutron diffraction, and nuclear magnetic resonance (NMR).
-There are additional techniques that can provide insight into the shape of macromolecules, such as for example small angle X-ray scattering (SAXS; Putnam et al., 2007)
+There are additional techniques that can provide insight into the shape of macromolecules, for example, SAXS (Putnam et al., 2007; Hura et al., 2013), fluorescence resonance energy transfer (FRET; Lilley and Wilson, 2000; Schuler and Eaton, 2008), electron paramagnetic resonance spectroscopy (EPR; Mchaourab et al., 2011; UNIT 7.17, Romainczyk et al., 2012), and hydrogendeuterium exchange in combination with mass spectrometry (HDX/MS; Konermann et al., 2011).
+Although these and other techniques are very useful in combination with any of the above approaches and can also shed light on the dynamic behavior of molecular systems, they will not be considered further here.

-Figure 7.13.3 Principles of fiber diffraction.
+Figure 7.13.6 Principles of fiber diffraction.
 The diffraction pattern resulting from aligned helical structures in fibers exposed to X-rays exhibit characteristic cross-like shapes.
-The drawing of the DNA duplex was originally created by Odile Crick and is adapted from Kemp (2003) with permission from the Nature Publishing Group.
+The drawing of the DNA duplex was originally created by Odile Crick and is adapted from Kemp (2003) with permission from Nature Publishing Group.